-Following Two Boys in 2011, this is composer Nico Muhly’s second world premiere for ENO.
-With a libretto by Nicholas Wright, Marnie is based on Winston Graham’s novel and inspired by the screenplay.
+Following Two Boys in 2011, this is the composer Nico Muhly’s second world premiere for ENO.
+With a libretto by Nicholas Wright, Marnie is based on the novel by Winston Graham, by special arrangement with Universal Pictures.
 It examines the cost of freedom, the limitations of forgiveness and the impossibility of escaping the past, in music that is direct and powerful.

 Tony Award-winning director Michael Mayer makes his UK opera debut, collaborating with ENO Music Director Martyn Brabbins.
 Grammy Award-winning mezzo Sasha Cooke sings the title role, while acclaimed bass-baritone Daniel Okulitch sings Mark Rutland.
 They are joined by ENO favourite Lesley Garrett.